 The head coach for the Asheville Youth Rowing Association is Jack Gartner.
 A graduate of the Wharton School of Finance, the University of Pennsylvania, Jack rowed for the legendary Joe Burk at Penn for four years from 1960 through 1964, where he was the captain of the men’s heavyweight crew.
 Upon graduation, he declined the opportunity to train with the Olympic program and went home to work in the family business.
 Jack started the rowing program at both Mercyhurst Prep School and Mercyhurst College in Erie, Pa. in the early 1970’s.
 He also began the Mercyhurst Regatta which is now over 30 years old.
-He went on to coach high school crews at The Baldwin School, Philadephia, Pa.; Upper Marion High School, Philadelphia, Pa.; and Lower Marion High School, Philadelphia, Pa.
-Coach Jack is a commodities broker in Asheville.
+He went on to coach high school crews at The Baldwin School, Philadelphia, Pa.; Upper Marion High School, Philadelphia, Pa.; and Lower Marion High School, Philadelphia, Pa.

 Martha Williams is an attorney who retired from 23 years of service to the federal judiciary to become AYRA’s full time program director.
 She also is an assistant coach two to three days per week.
 Martha took up the sport of rowing at age 50 and was selected in 2008 by Row as One to compete at the Head of the Charles.